green3g/can-admin/README.md

 npm install
 ```

-The application should run in a web browser now using `index.html`.
+The application should run in a web browser now using `index-dev.html`.
 To build it for production:
 ```bash
 npm run build
 ```

-Use `index.html` to use the production build, simply change the steal path to `steal.production.js`
+Use `index.html` to use the production build

 ## Open source projects used